 Safer® Brand Mosquito & Tick Killer has been third-party reviewed for use in organic gardening by the Organic Materials Review Institute to carry the OMRI Listed® seal, which means it has been deemed compliant for use in organic gardening by the USDA’s National Organic Program.Safer® Brand Mosquito & Tick Killer Product Details Do you want to know more helpful details about Mosquito & Tick Killer?
 Take a closer look at the in-depth specifications for this product.
 Complete Product Details »

 Safer® Brand Mosquito & Tick Killer Model # 5108-6 Size 32 fl oz Active Ingredients Pyrethrins 0.24%, Potassium Salts of Fatty Acids 20% Eliminates Mosquitoes, ticks, armyworms, sod webworms, chinch bugs and more...
 For Use On Lawns and turf in and around homes and home greenhousesLearn More About Insect Pests Safer® Brand Mosquito and Tick Killer eliminates many problem insects that live in your lawn and turf.
-Check out some of our great resources to learn more about the destructive insects that Mosquito and Tick Killer controls.About SAFER® BRAND Safer® Brand is the leader in alternative lawn and garden products, offering many solutions that are compliant with organic gardening standards.
+Check out some of our great resources to learn more about the destructive insects that Mosquito and Tick Killer controls.About SAFER® BRAND Safer® Brand leads the alternative lawn and garden products industry, offering many solutions that are compliant with organic gardening standards.
 Safer® Brand recognizes this growing demand by consumers and offers a wide variety of products for lawns, gardens, landscapes, flowers, houseplants, insects and more!
 More About SAFER® BRAND »

 Safer® Brand Mosquito & Tick Killer Hose End Sprayer Model # 5108-6 Size 32 fl oz Active Ingredients Pyrethrins 0.24% and Potassium Salts of Fatty Acids 20% Eliminates